 That’s marketing automation.
 At its best, it can save you hours of work while radically improving the impact your campaigns have.

 With Mailjet, you’re not getting automation at its best.
 The options are pretty basic, there’s no visual workflow editor, and, to top it all off, you have to subscribe to the Premium tier to get access to any automation tools at all.
-While Mailjet’s Premium plan is actually reasonably priced, rival services like Sendinblue provide automation tools as part of their free tiers.
+While Mailjet’s Premium plan is actually reasonably priced, rival services like Sendinblue provide automation tools as part of their free tiers1.

 The basic automation options and the lack of a workflow editor go hand in hand.
 To compare Mailjet to a competitor service, with GetResponse you can build long chains of automated emails based on any kinds of conditions you like.
-You can even access this on the cheapest GetResponse plan, which is quite rare.
+You can even access this on the cheapest GetResponse plan1, which is quite rare.
 This ensures contacts get emails that are on point for what they are interested in and where they are in terms of their engagement with your brand, with minimal effort on your part.

 Best of all, with pre-made workflow templates and a visual editor to customize them, even complete beginners can start to build highly effective automated pathways in next to no time.